Greater Moncton Highland Games & Scottish Festival | New Brunswick, Canada

 There is no on-site public parking at the Highland Games.
 There are more than 600 on-street parking spots withing a short walk, as well as four city-owned parking lots nearby.
 City parking is free on weekends.
 You can find the detailed map at: Downtown Moncton Parking - Downtown Moncton

-The City has allowed for a 'drop & go' lane on Assomption Blvd at the Games' gate.
+The City has allowed for a 'drop & go' lane on Assomption Blvd at the Games' Main Gate.
 Passengers can be dropped safely at the entrance.
+We are planning an expanded turn around area to make this process smoother than last year.

 Dogs are permitted provided they are well-socialized and on a leash.
 Visitors are asked to clean up after their dogs, and the organization will ask anyone with a dog exhibiting signs of aggressiveness or excessive barking to leave.